WWE Rumors: Kurt Angle To Have Retirement Match At ‘WrestleMania 35’ – Possible Opponents

 Of course, the chance of Lesnar attempting the Shooting Star Press again is very small, but anything is possible.

-If the time has finally arrived for Kurt Angle to retire, no-one could possibly say that his career was a failure.
+If the time has finally arrived for Kurt Angle to retire, no one could possibly say that his career was a failure.
 The Olympic gold medalist has done plenty inside of WWE and beyond, and his retirement match should be one that is respectful and worthy of him.
 If it comes at WrestleMania 35, it will be one of the best matches on the card.